 Who else can help me manage my Parkinson’s?

-Remember that you are a key part of the team and it’s important to try and build good relationships with all involved, so that you feel comfortable in discussing any problems that you may have.
-The MDT will want to include you in making decisions about your care, and by monitoring your symptoms and how effective treatment is will be invaluable information to them.
+Remember that you are a key part of the team and it’s important to try and build good relationships with all involved, so that you feel comfortable in discussing any problems you have.
+The MDT will want to include you in making decisions about your care, and monitoring your symptoms and how effective treatment is will be invaluable information to them.

-The professionals who are part of your team may vary depending on the country in which you live, there is no standard template for who is included in the MDT and professional titles may vary between countries, too.
+The professionals who are part of your team may vary depending on the country in which you live - there is no standard template for who is included in the MDT - and professional titles may vary between countries, too.
 In fact your MDT members will vary as Parkinson's progresses and your needs evolve.

 What is speech therapy?
 How can it help me?

 Speech and language therapy helps people communicate to the best of their ability and can also help with eating, swallowing and drooling difficulties.
 Speech and language therapists work both in hospitals and in the community.